Only one week until TechCrunch Disrupt 2021 opens a world of opportunity – TechCrunch

 We’ll hit a few of the highlights, but be sure to check the Disrupt 2021 agenda for all the interviews, panel discussions, breakout sessions and events.
 Your pass includes video-on-demand, so you can catch any sessions you miss when your schedule allows.

 Disrupt always brings world-class speakers to the stage, and this year is no exception.
 We have more than 80 presentations (and counting) on tap.
 Talk about something for everyone.
 Biotech?
 Covered.
 Fintech?
 Also covered.
 Fundraising?
 Well, of course.
-Robots, healthtech, space — heck, there’s so much more we can’t cover it here.
+Robots, health tech, space — heck, there’s so much more we can’t cover it here.
 Head to the agenda and plan your strategy.

 Explore hundreds of innovative startups exhibiting in Startup Alley, our expo area.
 Visit their virtual booths, get a product demo and start a conversation.
 You can also catch Startup Alley founders pitching to TechCrunch staff.
 Look for the Startup Pitch Feedback Sessions scheduled over all three days.